ChrissChris/test-jest-reactTestingLibrary/README.md

-# Simple example of using ,,Jest'' and ,,react-testing-library'' in our code example ✨
+# Simple examples of using ,,Jest'' and ,,react-testing-library'' in our code example ✨